jacjose55/Analytics_ds_articles/Data-Informed/Feature_Engineering/README.md

-##This repo contains the R script and the data files required to reproduce the examples contained in the article published on data-informed.com
+##This repo contains the R script "FeatureEngineering.R" and the data files required to reproduce the examples contained in the article published on data-informed.com

 ###Pre-requisites:
 + The script requires R environment to run